Holiday houses in Tasmania

 Approximately 42 percent of the island is made up of national parks and World Heritage Sites so there is an endless array of options for outdoor activities and you can trek, swim, surf, cycle, fish, and more on this small island.
 There are also more than 200 wineries dotted across Tasmania producing some of the world’s best cool-climate wines.
 Many of Tasmania’s most popular attractions are located relatively close together, which makes it possible to visit many different places without having to spend countless hours in your car.

-Top things to do in Tasmania
+What are the top things to do in Tasmania?

 A Tasmanian Road Trip